cschramm/capistrano-daemonize/README.md

 files, which default to `"#{shared_path}/pids/myworker.pid"` and `"#{shared_path}/log/myworker.log"`.

-`:chdir` may be used to set the the working directory for the daemon and `:user` to switch to another user than logged in.
+`:chdir` may be used to set the working directory for the daemon and `:user` to switch to another user than logged in.

 Other options, like `:role` in the example above, will be used when defining the tasks.